persian-tools/py-persian-tools/README.md

 5. [national id](#national-id)

 ## Usage
+Let's take a look at what an example test case would look like using `persian-tools`.

 ### digits
 This module will help you to normalize digits from Persian, Arabic and English to only one of them.